Russell W. Volckmann: World War II

 On 24 November 1943, Volckmann organized his army into seven districts: 1st District under Major Parker Calvert, 2nd and 3rd Districts under Major George Barnett, 4th District under Major Ralph Praeger, 5th District under Major Romulo Manriquez, 6th District under Major Robert Lapham, and the 7th District under Volckmann and Blackburn.
 Volckmann's claim to command some of these units is questionable.
 For example, Robert Lapham rejected Volckmann's efforts to command his guerrilla group.
 In early 1944, Volckmann established USAFIP-NL headquarters in western Benguet, and in August 1944, received a radio set allowing direct contact with SWPA for the first time since March 1943.
 On 30 October 1944, Volckmann's forces rescued Mrs. Osmena and family from Baguio.
 In November, Volckmann's forces were first supplied by submarine, the USS Gar.

-After the start of the Battle of Leyte, Volckmann's forces eliminated those Philippine Constabulary units created by the Japanese who did not surrender.
+After the start of the Battle of Leyte, Volckmann's forces eliminated those Second Philippine Republic Bureau of Constabulary units created by the Japanese who did not surrender.
 Volckmann organized the Commonwealth military and guerrilla resistance among the Ifugao's 11th Infantry Battalion; they were led by 1st Lieutenants: Francisco Balanban, Alpha Company; Guinid Tuguinay, Bravo Company; Pedro Dulnuan Sr., Administration.
 Volckmann's forces operated in the western and northern coasts of Luzon, launching attacks against the Japanese occupiers.
 During the U.S. and Filipino invasion of the Philippines in January 1945, Volckmann's guerrillas cut key communication lines, bridges, and isolated enemy barracks.
 Once the invasion forces had landed, he led attacks against the retreating Japanese forces far behind the lines, capturing bases and air fields, thereby allowing the American advance to proceed at a much quicker pace.

 Volckmann's guerrillas numbered about 8,000 men at the start of the Battle of Luzon, but grew to 18,000 when supplied by the Sixth United States Army.
 They consisted of five infantry regiments: the 11th, 14th, 15th, 66th, and the 121st, with Volckmann as the Commander, United States Armed Forces in the Philippines—Northern Luzon or USAFIP-NL (Military and Guerrillas).
 His force played an instrumental role in the Battle of Bacsil Ridge, Battle of Bessang Pass, and Battle of Mayoyao Ridge.